 kubectl via the command line, or via the REST API.

-You can also take a look at how Kubernetes is integrated into Spacelift.
+You can also take a look at how to maintain operations around the Kubernetes Cluster and how Kubernetes is integrated into Spacelift.
 Spacelift helps you manage the complexities and compliance challenges of using Kubernetes.
 It brings with it a GitOps flow, so your Kubernetes Deployments are synced with your Kubernetes Stacks, and pull requests show you a preview of what they’re planning to change.
 If you aren’t already using Spacelift, sign up for a free trial.

 Understanding the components that make up a K8s cluster is important to give you the foundations in K8s operations.
 Knowing what each component of the cluster does aids in the operation, management, and troubleshooting of any issues that might arise with the cluster.